powdr-labs/powdr/analysis/README.md

 ### Airgen

-Airgen takes machines which are only left with constraints and external instructions and instanciates them as a tree of AIR objects.
+Airgen takes machines which are only left with constraints and external instructions and instantiates them as a tree of AIR objects.
 Objects can point to each other using links, which encode the interaction between different machines.

 The final program after analysis is the following:
 ```